Hindu–Arabic numeral system: Adoption in East Asia

 The '〇' is used to write zero in Suzhou numerals, which is the only surviving variation of the rod numeral system.
 The Mathematical Treatise in Nine Sections, written by Qin Jiushao in 1247, is the oldest surviving Chinese mathematical text to use the character ‘〇’ for zero.

 The origin of using the character '〇' to represent zero is unknown.
 Gautama Siddha introduced Hindu numerals with zero in 718 CE, but Chinese mathematicians did not find them useful, as they already had the decimal positional counting rods.
 Some historians suggest that the use of '〇' for zero was influenced by Indian numerals imported by Gautama, but Gautama’s numeral system represented zero with a dot rather than a hollow circle, similar to the Bakhshali manuscript.

 An alternative hypothesis proposes that the use of '〇' to represent zero arose from a modification of the Chinese text space filler "□", making its resemblance to Indian numeral systems purely coincidental.
 Others think that the Indians acquired the symbol '〇' from China, because it resembles a Confucian philosophical symbol for "nothing".

-Chinese and Japanese finally adopted the Hindu–Arabic numerals in the 19th century, abandoning counting rods.
+Chinese and Japanese adopted the Hindu–Arabic numerals in the 19th century, abandoning counting rods.